 For some who do qualify, the process can take so long that their homes go into foreclosure while they’re waiting.

 False promises and false hope

 The media and the administration touted HAMP (the Home Affordable Modification Program) as being the answer to homeowner’s prayers.
 It was supposed to save 3 to 4 million homeowners from foreclosure in the first 6 months.
-Instead, after a few years, HAMP has saved only about 1,000,000 homes in the many years since its inception.
+Instead, reports show that HAMP has saved only about 1,000,000 homes in the many years since its inception.